tests-always-included/wick/formulas/wick-base/README.md

 Internal: Helper function to take action on apt-based systems.

 * $1 - Desired package state.
-One of "clean", "install", "uninstall" or "exists".
+One of "clean", "install", "uninstall", "update", or "exists".
 * $2 - Package name, required if state is not "clean".

 Examples